Replacement coils FAQs

 Low resistance or sub-ohm coils

 Coils with a resistance of less than 1 ohm are referred to as sub-ohm or low resistance coils.
 These are used with higher powered vapes and are usually for DTL (direct to lung) vaping.
 These have large wicking holes and have larger cloud production.
-This means that your e-cigarette will get through e-liquid at a faster rate.
+This means that your vape kit will get through e-liquid at a faster rate.

 Rebuildable coils are vape coils that you build yourself on the deck of an RBA (rebuildable atomiser).
 They allow you to pick your own metal and wicking material to create your ideal vaping experience with intense flavours and huge clouds of vapour.
 Many vapers will make their rebuildable atomiser heads out of stainless steel, a versatile and durable material, or titanium, which is malleable and therefore can be shaped easily.